 People react differently to problems with their teeth.
 What you consider mild sensitivity may put your sister over the edge.
 Nevertheless, there are some serious conditions that may begin subtly.
 It’s important to pay attention to your symptoms so you know if something’s changed.
 You don’t want to ignore a problem and wind up with something much more serious like an infection in the tooth root.
 If you have acute or throbbing pain, swollen or red gums or signs of infection such as drainage or a fever, it’s a dental emergency.
 See your dentist within 24 hours.
 Putting it off could mean you need more complex care, like a root canal, or could lose a tooth entirely

 Contact us For a FREE Consultation

-Accordingly, your oral health is important to the health of the rest of your body.
+Your oral health is important to the health of the rest of your body.
 What you eat and drink, whether you smoke and even your exercise and sleep habits can make a difference.
-Make sure to see your dentist for regular preventive care and Dr. King for expert orthodontic treatment to help prevent oral health issues.
-You don’t need to suffer with tooth sensitivity; solutions are readily available.
+Make sure to see your dentist for regular preventive care.
+You don’t need to suffer from tooth sensitivity; solutions are readily available with Dr. King.

 Like what you read?
 Comment below or CLICK on an APP LOGO to follow us and share the conversation

 Why Are My Teeth Epic Sensitive (2019 FACTS)